RPA-US/screenrpa/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the **Screen RPM**.
+We use GitHub Issues as the official bug tracker for the **Screen RPA**.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the **Screen RPM**.
+1. Make sure that you are using the latest version of the **Screen RPA**.
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser-specific, so specifying in what browser you encountered the issue might help.